Concrete examples of the rate of convergence of Chernoff approximations: numerical results for the heat semigroup and open questions on them (with appendix: full list of pictures and Python code): Numerical simulation results

-Figure~1.1 shows the exact solution, which coincides with the graph of the function $y=e^{-1/2} \sin x$, and approximate solutions for the functions $S(t)$ (left) and $G(t)$ (right) at $n=1$.
-The initial condition $u_0=\sin x$ is very good, since its derivatives of any order exist, have no discontinuities and are bounded.
+Figure~1.1 shows the exact solution $u(1/2,x)=e^{-1/2}\sin(x)$ (red) for the initial condition $u_0(x)=\sin x$, and approximate solutions constructed with the use of Chernoff functions $S(t)$ (left) and $G(t)$ (right) for $n=1$ (blue).
+The blue and red curves almost coincide on the left plot because the difference is too small to be observed visually.
+The initial condition $u_0=\sin x$ is very good in the sense of Chernoff approximations, since its derivatives of any order exist, have no discontinuities, and are bounded.
 And already at $n=1$ the function $S(t)$ gives a good approximation.
-For $n=2$ quality of approximation is so good that visually it is impossible to distinguish the approximation and exact solution, so we do not present a plot.
-However, anyway it is possible to measure the distance between exact solution and approximation, because the picture is just an illustration and is not used for measuring the quality of approximation.
+For $n=2$ the quality of the approximation is again so good that visually it is impossible to distinguish the approximation and the exact solution, so we do not present a plot.
+However, it is possible to measure the distance between the exact solution and the approximation anyway, because the picture is just an illustration and is not used to measure the quality of the approximation.

 Figure 1.2 below shows plots of the decreasing error of Chernoff approximations as a function of $n$, where $1\leq n\leq 11$.
-On the left are plots of decreasing error for Chernoff functions $S(t)$ (in blue) and $G(t)$ (in green) in regular scale, and on the right -- the same plots in logarithmic scale.
-The graph in the logarithmic scale allows us to estimate how much the convergence rate for the function $G(t)$ is less than the convergence rate for the function $S(t)$.
+On the left are plots of decreasing error for Chernoff functions $S(t)$ (in blue) and $G(t)$ (in green) in regular scale, and on the right are the same plots in logarithmic scale.
+The graph on the logarithmic scale allows us to estimate how much the convergence rate for the function $G(t)$ is less than the convergence rate for the function $S(t)$.

-You can see that the points on the right graph lie on the straight lines with good accuracy.
-Using the method of least squares (in Excel) we found the equations of these lines.
-Rounding off the coefficients, we see that for the blue line the equation is as follows:\\ $\ln(d)= -2.092 \ln(n) -5.0671$, i.e. $d=n^{-2.092}e^{-5.0671}= \frac{0.0063}{n^{2.092}}$.
+One can see that the points on the right graph lie on straight lines with good accuracy.
+Using the least-squares method, we found the equations of these lines.
+For both lines, the least squares method gives the coefficient of determination $R^2>0.99$, which is numerical evidence of the visually obtained effect: the points on the right graph lie on straight lines with good accuracy.
+Rounding off the coefficients, we see that for the blue line (obtained via the Chernoff function $S(t)$) the equation is as follows: $\ln(d)= -2.0416\ln(n) -5.1659$, i.e. $d=n^{-2.0416}e^{-5.1659}$.
+Similarly, for the green line (obtained via the Chernoff function $G(t)$), the equation $\ln(d)= -1.0178 \ln(n) -3.6262$, i.e. $d=n^{-1.0178}e^{-3.6262}$.